-In 2019, United Way of Wayne County invested more than $428,475.00 in 16 programs across 11 non-profit agencies in Wayne County creating a vital network of support and services.
+In 2020, United Way of Wayne County Community Campaign raised $848,905 which will help fund 16 programs across 11 non-profit agencies in Wayne County creating a vital network of support and services.

 UWWC has high Standards for efficiency, management, and compliance.